Buy, Hold, Sell, Hedge

 Positions to Hold in a Volatile Market

 Host Andrew Baxter breaks down the types of businesses most affected by increases in interest rates and the reasons for this.
-When borrowing costs go up, the businesses that are geared with small margins tend to be the ones that suffer on their bottom line.
+When borrowing costs increase, businesses with tight budgets feel the pinch in their profits.
 In turn, some construction companies such as Cimic, operate in high volume with relatively short margins and can be something to get out of a portfolio before rates increase to avoid a large downturn before it happens.

 As the saying goes – never have all of your eggs in one basket.
 Host Andrew Baxter discusses some simple tools we can use to hedge our portfolio against a potential downturn.
 We can mix in a range of short positions in the ETF space to protect against broader downside risk, while we can also consider using put options as a way of generating income through a tumultuous period.
 When considering multiple key economic factors, Andrew narrows down some possible selections to the SH ETF which is short on the S&P 500 while interestingly also raising the TBT ETF which tracks the price of Treasury bonds, a typical safe haven for concerned investors.